MINIMALIST LIFESTYLE TIPS: HOW TO EMBRACE MINIMALIST LIVING EVERY DAY

 12. Give everything a home

 Decluttering your home is one thing, but the clutter soon builds up again.
-Decide where you’re going to keep things when not in use so they can be stored away instead of being left out to clutter your line of sight.
+Decide where you’re going to keep things when not in use so they can be stored away instead of being left out.

 13. Clutter that you can’t see